NikolaDojic/modest-poll/README.md

 to create the minified bundle run `yarn build` or `npm run build`.

-to deploy the current state of the widget run `npm run deploy` `yarn deploy`.
+to deploy the current state of the widget run `npm run deploy` or `yarn deploy`.
 Keep in mind that this is only possible from unix-based os.

 to run the tests run `npm run test` or `yarn test`